tduszyk/Baltimore_Crime/README.md

 ### Data Transformation
 To be able to use the data sets we had to make some changes and clean up.
-One of the challenges was that the original CCTV locations data set had a location column for Latitude and Longitude. to be able to understand better the meaning of that we required geocoding to transform those location from Lat and Long to addresses. we created a lost for each and loop through the rows, while separation the values on the ',', we used the command 'except' to allow the code to run if there was an error or empty values. this that, we were able to isolate Lat and Long to use a simple code block to return addresses using the geopy dependency.
+One of the challenges was that the original CCTV locations data set had a location column for Latitude and Longitude. to be able to understand better the meaning of that we required geocoding to transform those location from latitude and longitude to addresses.
+We created a loot for each and loop through the rows, while separation the values on the ',', we used the command 'except' to allow the code to run if there was an error or empty values. this that, we were able to isolate Lat and Long to use a simple code block to return addresses using the geopy dependency.

 We used a Relational databases, PostgreSQL, to store data in tables and rows. we stored the original set and the cleaned up sets.

-### This is our raw CCTVdata table
+### This is our raw CCTV data table
  ![pgAdmin CCTVTable](https://user-images.githubusercontent.com/46768393/61580745-2b2a4780-aae3-11e9-9d0b-6d47ba59f5ed.png)

 ### And this is our clean CCTV data table